 you have good 2G, 3G, 4G service where you live, good broadcast TV and

-plenty of WiFi signal choices.
+plenty of public WiFi signal choices.

 Be sure that you use a friend's private (password secured) WiFi when buying stuff or doing banking.
 (We do zero banking via the Internet.)